Los Angeles Center for Enriched Studies: History

 In 2010, the NBC reality show School Pride chose LACES to be the subject of an episode.
 The show's producers and sponsors provided landscaping and repainting (drawing criticism from some who thought that the bright blue and yellow exterior resembled an IKEA store) as well as makeovers for music and art rooms, the auditorium, and the culinary arts kitchen.
+The entire school was later renovated and painted from yellow and blue, to white and blue.

 In June 2011, students vandalized the school, putting manure in the buildings, "soaping" the ponds, and spray-painting on a gym wall.
 The damage was estimated at $2,000.

 In 2013, LACES received a Gaston Caperton Inspiration Award from the College Board, in recognition of the school's efforts to expand low-income students' access to higher education opportunities.

 In 2018, 2 new science rooms were added to the south side of the blue building.
 They added new sinks, tables, better lighting, and more whiteboards.
 On the outside, they have also added new lockers and a water fountain that has been shut off since 2018.

 On March 14, 2018, students came to the front lawn of the school during nutrition to participate in the Nationwide wide walkout against gun violence after the Stoneman Douglas Highschool shooting.
 The students were meant to stay on the field but eventually made their way to Fairfax Avenue.